Mar Garcia

 She was also a member of the Executive Committee and National Council of the Catalan Greens, Iniciativa per Catalunya Verds (ICV), and is a member of the national Council of its successor, the Green Left.

+Currently, Mar Garcia is Co-Director of the European Center for Digital Action (ECDA) - which is dedicated to empowering progressive political parties and organizations with the tools and tactics they need to master digital organizing and fundraising to boost their campaigns and have the maximum impact in elections and contribute to lasting social change.

 First years and education

 Mar Garcia was born in Sabadell, Spain.
 She has a bachelor's degree in Political Sciences from the Universitat Autònoma de Barcelona.
 She also studied Public Administration at the ESADE Business School.

 Her native languages are Spanish and Catalan.
 She is also fluent in English.